 SBS, SAS, and Infotech, provided services up until 2018 to the Company and are related parties and affiliates of SGRP, but were not under the control or part of the consolidated Company.
 SBS was an affiliate because it is owned by an entity controlled by Mr. Robert G. Brown and prior to November 2018 was owned by Mr. Robert G. Brown and Mr. William H. Bartels.
 SAS was an affiliate because it is owned by Mr. William H. Bartels, Mr. Peter W. Brown and certain other relatives of Mr. Robert G. Brown or entities controlled by them (each of whom are considered affiliates of the Company for related party purposes).
 Infotech was an affiliate because it is owned by Mr. Robert G. Brown.
 Messrs.
 Brown and Bartels (including, as applicable, certain related parties, the "Majority Stockholders") collectively own approximately 53.2% of SGRP's common stock and were the founders of SGRP.
-Mr. Robert G. Brown is a significant shareholder of SGRP, a member of a 13D control group, SGRP's former Chairman and Director of SGRP, became a director again on April 24, 2020, pursuant to the written consents of Robert G. Brown, William H. Bartels and related parties, and became the Chairman of the SGRP Board again on March 18, 2021.
+Mr. Robert G. Brown is a significant shareholder of SGRP.
+SGRP's former Chairman and Director of SGRP, became a director again on April 24, 2020, pursuant to the written consents of Robert G. Brown, William H. Bartels and related parties, and became the Chairman of the SGRP Board again on March 18, 2021.
 Mr. William H. Bartels is a Director of SGRP.
 Mr. William H. Bartels retired as an employee of the Company as of January 1, 2020.
 Messrs.
 Brown, Bartels and related parties also are shareholders, directors and/or executive officers of various affiliates of SGRP.
+See Termination of their 13D Control Group by Robert G. Brown and William H. Bartels, above.